elliswmartin/autocrop/README.md

 The negatives vary in format from 35mm to 4x5", and even within each format there are minor size variations.
 The negatives were not separated by film format or size.
 I needed a script that could edit based on something other than size (which could be done in Camera Raw, Photoshop, etc).

 ## How It Works
 This script uses ImageMagick mogrify program to crop a file and overwrite it.
+Since the lightpad background can be visually distinguished from the negative, this became the way to custom crop each negative based on color difference rather than size.

     mogrify -background black -fuzz 60% -trim -deskew 20% +repage -type TrueColor *.tif

 Various aspects of the code will be highlighted below.

-`-background black`: Inverted lightpad becomes a black background, which visually distinguishes the negative from the background.
+`-background black`: Sets the background color to black.

 `-fuzz 60%`: Adjusts what is considered black based on a percentage.